BrentSeidel/Ada-Lisp/README.md

 This is a tiny Lisp interpreter written in Ada.
 As such, it lacks many of the features of a full Common Lisp, but can provide a simple Lisp-like programming environment.

+If you find it useful or interesting, drop me a note at brentseidel@gmail.com and let me know.

 ## Goals
 While under initial development, this runs on a host computer (MacOs, in my case), the goal is to get it to run on Arm based embedded systems.
 Many of these little Arm based